OpenConceptLab/ocl_build_pipeline/README.md

    4. Once the container is up, please go to https://gocd.openconceptlab.org and follow instructions on how to a backup of the current system on https://docs.gocd.io/current/advanced_usage/one_click_backup.html
    5. Follow the instructions on the same document to restore from the GoCD backup.
    6. Visit https://\<SERVER\>:8153 to see whether everything is in place

+Another way to build the GoCD Server is to build it from  scratch using the Dockerfile provided in this repository.
+This Dockerfile downloads and incorporates the oauth plugin that lets users to log in using their github accounts:

+   1. ``` git clone git@github.com:OpenConceptLab/go-cd.git ```
+   2. ``` docker build -f Dockerfile.go-server -t go-server .```
+   3. ``` docker run -d -p 8153:8153 -p 8154:8154 gocd-server ```

 ### How to build the GoCD Agent